 It may also have something to do with money.
 Brand XYZ would rather you buy its transmission fluid brand than another company’s fluid, which helps explain why some OEM-branded fluids are so expensive.

 So…what kind of transmission fluid do I need?

 How can we cut through the confusion and make transmission fluid selection easy?
 And how do we do it while meeting the performance demands of most modern automatic transmissions?

 That’s a bit of hyperbole in honor of my favorite trilogy about hobbits and orcs, but it’s not far off.

 We formulated AMSOIL Signature Series Synthetic Automatic Transmission Fluid and OE Synthetic Automatic Transmission Fluid to take the guesswork out of ATF selection.
 Both fluids are recommended for most of the common ATF specs on the market.

 - MERCON V?
 Check.

 If you tow, haul or engage in other types of severe service, use Signature Series Synthetic ATF.
 If you stick to the highway and mostly run to work and home, OE Synthetic ATF is your best bet.

-So, when it comes to finding the right transmission fluid, forget about the hieroglyphics and just remember these six letters: AMSOIL.
+So, when it comes time to change your transmission fluid, cut through the confusion by remembering these six letters: AMSOIL.